You're viewing an archived version of this project. Please visit the new Big Give site to find current fundraising campaigns.

 Source Amount box-office £37,000 Conditional Friends' organisation £25,000 Conditional

-Bampton, Oxfordshire; Westonbirt, Gloucestershire; St John's Smith Square London; Holywell Music Room Oxford; one other heritage venue to be established.
+Bampton, Oxfordshire; Westonbirt, Gloucestershire; St John's Smith Square London; Holywell Music Room Oxford; one other heritage venue.
 We are well-established at all these named venues, and we are adept at creating new audiences at our rural venues, attracting many first-timers to opera.

 Local rural communities.
 Those who enjoy stimulating and educational cultural experiences.
 Our young emerging musicians, who always enjoy the experience of working with us, and benefit from the critical exposure and training.
 Musicologists and future performing groups who may use our new music editions and translations.
 Local volunteers, especially with front-of-house, set and costumes.

-We are the only UK company specialising in very rare repertory from the later 18th century, and we have 25 years of experience in exciting programming and risk-taking, giving many UK premières of operas.
-We are recognised as an especially happy and supportive company to work with: many singers praise our friendly and collaborative approach.
+We are the only UK company regularly staging very rare repertory from the later 18th century, and we have 25 years of experience in exciting programming and risk-taking, giving many UK premières of opera: this summer 'Opera Now' magazine called us “Britain’s unchallenged champion of eighteenth-century opera

 Read more about the Charity running this project.